Paul Simon (politician): Awards

-Paul Simon was inducted as a Laureate of The Lincoln Academy of Illinois and awarded the Order of Lincoln (the state's highest honor) by the Governor of Illinois in 1998 in the area of Government.
+In 1996 Simon was awarded American Library Association Honorary Membership.
+Simon was inducted as a Laureate of The Lincoln Academy of Illinois and awarded the Order of Lincoln (the state's highest honor) by the governor of Illinois in 1998 in the area of Government.
 In 1999, Simon received The Lincoln Forum's Richard Nelson Current Award of Achievement.

-Death and aftermath
+Death and legacy

 Simon died in Springfield, Illinois, on December 9, 2003, at the age of 75 following heart surgery.
-WBBM-TV reported his death as a "massive gastric blow-out."
+WBBM-TV reported his death as a "massive gastric blow-out".
 Just four days before, despite being hospitalized and awaiting surgery, he had endorsed Howard Dean's 2004 presidential bid via a telephone conference call he conducted from his hospital bed.
-He was also an early supporter of Barack Obama's 2004 bid for Senate.
+He was also an early supporter of Barack Obama's 2004 Senate bid.
 After Simon's death, his daughter, Sheila, made a television commercial in which she declared "Barack Obama will be a U.S. Senator in the Paul Simon tradition."
 The ad was considered a major reason for Obama's surprise victory in the Democratic primary.
-In the Senate, Obama praised Simon as a "dear friend."
+In the Senate, Obama praised Simon as a "dear friend".

 In July 2005, the Paul Simon Historical Museum was opened in Troy, Illinois, where Simon lived for 25 years.
 It included memorabilia from throughout his life, including the desk and camera from his days as a young editor of the Troy Tribune, items from his presidential campaign, and his lieutenant governor license plates.
-The museum closed in June 2012, due to lack of funding.
+The museum closed in June 2012 due to lack of funding.
 Paul Simon Chicago Job Corps is a government funding school in which was named after him.
-PSCJC is located in the city of Chicago in Little Village on South Kedzie Ave and is available to people between the ages of 16-24 who are looking to better themselves and create a positive future for themselves.
+PSCJC is located in the city of Chicago in Little Village on South Kedzie Ave and is available to people between the ages of 16–24 who are looking to better themselves and create a positive future for themselves.